Healthcare / Life Sciences

 Piston pumps are capable of very high precision.
 Most use a lead screw driven by a step motor or servo motor.
 The higher the motor's positioning resolution, the finer the dispensing resolution.
 Because of this piston pumps have wide application, not only for liquid handling robotics such as described above, but for a host of other applications such as liquid chromatography, drug infusion, chemical mixing, and much more.

 A single-piston pump has a fixed total displacement.
 While liquid can be ejected or drawn in, the total volume of liquid transfer is limited to the volume of the syringe.
-For continuous flow piston pumps can still be used, but two or more pistons must be arranged so that as some pistons are dispensing, others are drawing in fluid.
+For continuous flow, piston pumps can still be used, but two or more pistons must be arranged so that as some pistons are dispensing, others are drawing in fluid.
 Devices known as check valves, properly arranged in line with the pistons, limit flow to one direction to provide continuous flow.

-A variation of the syringe pump (perhaps more of distant cousin) is the diaphragm pump, shown in figure 3.
+A variation of the syringe pump (perhaps more of a distant cousin) is the diaphragm pump, shown in Figure 3.
 The similarity to the syringe pump is that a seal moves in and out, thereby displacing the liquid.
 The difference is that the seal is driven in a reciprocating manner, similar to a gasoline engine, alternately drawing fluid in, and dispensing fluid out.
 Check valves are used to maintain fluid flow in one net direction.

 Figure 3: Diaphragm pump

-Because a simple spinning motor can generate the reciprocating motion needed for this type of device, diaphragm pumps are very popular, and truly ubiquitous.
+Because a simple spinning motor can generate the reciprocating motion needed for this type of device, diaphragm pumps are very popular and truly ubiquitous.
 They have even been used in artificial hearts, although in this case external air pressure rather than spinning motors cause the diaphragm to move in and out and thereby pump blood.

 Coupled with positioning motion controls diaphragm pumps can deliver reasonable accuracies of measured liquid.
-However for our general purpose liquid handling system described above, a major disadvantage is that liquid flows in only one direction.
+However, for our general purpose liquid handling system described above, a major disadvantage is that liquid flows in only one direction.
 So for bi-directional pumping two diagram pumps, one to draw liquid in, and one to dispense liquid, are used.

 Figure 4 shows a completely different kind of pump, which, like the syringe pump and the diaphragm pump, has a wide range of applicability in medical, chemical, and general scientific liquid handling applications.
 Known as the peristaltic pump, this type of pump uses a roller to squeeze a liquid-containing flexible tube, thereby displacing the liquid in the direction of the roller movement.